 Most cards add a 3% cost to the exchange rates banks themselves get.
 You can avoid this by packing a specialist card that doesn't add this 'load', meaning you'll get perfect exchange rates which beat even the best bureaux de change.
 Pocket one just for spending overseas (always repay IN FULL to avoid interest).
 You'll need to apply at least three weeks before you go.

-Last updated 17 Mar 2015.
-See the Cheap Travel Money guide for full best buys.
+Last updated June 2015.
+See the Travel Credit Cards guide for full best buys.

 If you've a smartphone with GPS, such as an iPhone, here's a nifty way to turn it into a sat-nav abroad, with local maps, for free - without using up any pricey data overseas.
 It isn't a fully-fledged system like paid sat-navs, but it's handy for a one-off trip.

 Launched in 2010, Navmii is a free app for iPhone, Android, BlackBerry and Windows Phone.
-It turns a GPS smartphone into a sat-nav, with pre-loaded maps, route planning and voice prompts.
+It turns a GPS smartphone into a sat-nav, with pre-loaded maps, route planning, voice prompts, driver scores, mileage tracking and real-time hazard reporting.

 The big boon here is that once you've downloaded it to your phone, it doesn't need any internet data to find routes, search or access its maps via GPS (unlike similar apps, eg, Google Maps), as these are stored offline in your phone.

-It also has optional paid premium content, including voice prompts by Wallace and Gromit or Snoop Dogg, traffic updates and more.
+It also has optional paid premium content, including voice prompts by Homer Simpson, Wallace and Gromit or Snoop Dogg, traffic updates and more.
+The app's supported by adverts but you can go ad-free for £1.49.

 By contrast, paid sat-nav app TomTom Europe is £52.99 on iTunes at the time of writing.
 Navmii doesn't have the same bells and whistles, but it's still a big saving.